Edmund Elend: Kaufhaus Tempelhof

 Edmund Elend founded the Kaufhaus Tempelhof GmbH in Berlin in 1907 and it can be proven that he operated his first shop, the Kaufhaus Tempelhof at Berliner Straße 74 in Tempelhof, from 1908.
 This was located on the ground floor of a residential building on the corner of Friedrich-Wilhelm-Straße.

-In 1913, he had his own department stores' built at Berliner Straße 126 on the corner of Kaiserin-Augusta-Strasse.
+In 1913, he had his own department stores' built at Berliner Straße 126 on the corner of Kaiserin-Augusta-Straße.
 The architect was Siegfried Weile; alterations and a new building on Kaiserin-Augusta-Straße in 1926 were carried out by Adolf Sommerfeld.
-Siegfried Weile (1885–1942) war der Sohn des Maurermeisters Samuel Weile.
 Siegfried Weile (1885-1942) was the son of the master mason Samuel Weile.
-He ran a construction company in Berlin-Charlottenburg as an architect and government builder and fled to Belgium in 1939, from where he was deported to the Auschwitz concentration camp in 1942; he has since been presumed missing.
+He ran a construction company in Berlin-Charlottenburg as an architect and government builder and fled to Belgium in 1939, from where he was deported to the Auschwitz concentration camp in 1942 where it is presumed he was murdered.

 The Kaufhaus Tempelhof occupied a very prominent position in the district of the same name (at that time a suburb of Berlin until 1920), there was nothing comparable nearby, even though it could of course not be compared with the large Tietz or Wertheim department stores in the centre of Berlin.

 On 20 April 1930 there was an article in the Vorwärts reporting on the dismissal of employees who wanted to prepare the election of a works council.
 The dismissals had to be withdrawn.

 In August 1931 at the latest, the Kaufhaus Tempelhof ran into economic difficulties and had to file for bankruptcy.
 On 9 October 1931, it was again reported in the Vorwärts that all employees had been dismissed.
 Whether this bankruptcy had only to do with the economic crisis at the beginning of the 1930s, or also the increasing anti-Semitism due to Nazism and the election successes of the NSDAP, is not known, but very conceivable.